 The online version of C.R.
 Rajamani's works found in Laxmi Narain's book titled FACE TO FACE WITH SRI RAMANA MAHARSHI: Enchanting and Uplifting Reminiscences of 202 Persons, Number 179, page 384 (linked below), stemmed originally from a speech given by Rajamani at the April 25, 1998 Aradhana program at Arunachala Ashrama, New York, NY.
 It has appeared many times in many forms on the net over the years most notedly as found under the title Awakens the Child of Theosophists --- albeit, not the original title.

-The original version first appeared some fifteen years ago in the official newsletter of the Arunachala Ashrama.
+The original version first appeared over 20 years ago in the official newsletter of the Arunachala Ashrama.
 At that time it was published under the title "The Grace That Brooks No Barriers" in the May/June 1998 (Vol 8 - No. 3) issue of The Maharshi following the aforementioned Saturday, April 25, 1998, "Sri Ramana Maharshi's 48th Mahanirvana Observance" at the New York Arunachala Ashrama, Bhagavan Sri Ramana Maharshi Center.

-It showed up again some ten years ago rather nondiscriptly June 7, 2000 titled "The Boy and the Sage" in the Yahoo Group called NondualitySalon - Nonduality: The Varieties of Expression.
+It showed up again some 20 years ago or so rather nondiscriptly June 7, 2000 titled "The Boy and the Sage" in the Yahoo Group called NondualitySalon - Nonduality: The Varieties of Expression.
 Found in Message #34951, it was presented basically for NondualitySalon group members only rather than for general consumption and posted by one Harsha, AKA Harsh K. Luthar, PhD, stating the author of the article so presented was one Sri C. R. Rajamani.
-Sometime shortly thereafter the contents therein were brought to my attention having been forwarded to me by a reader of the message familar with some aspects of my early background.
+Sometime shortly thereafter the contents therein were brought to my attention having been forwarded to me by a reader of the message familiar with some aspects of my early background.

 HARSH K. LUTHAR, PHD